Trade Dynamics with Heterogeneous Fluctuations: Empirical Evidence and Analysis

 \subsection{Benchmark Regression Results}

-Figure 7 illustrates the linear and nonlinear effects of $EXRATE$ and $D.[EXRATE]$ on $RCA$.
-As shown in the left graph of Figure 7: A depreciation of the CNY within the range of 6 to 7 effectively enhances provincial export competitiveness (the linear and nonlinear trend lines are nearly identical, indicating a strong positive correlation between the variables).
+Figure 10 illustrates the linear and nonlinear effects of $EXRATE$ and $D.[EXRATE]$ on $RCA$.
+As shown in the left graph of Figure 10: A depreciation of the CNY within the range of 6 to 7 effectively enhances provincial export competitiveness (the linear and nonlinear trend lines are nearly identical, indicating a strong positive correlation between the variables).
 However, the right graph reveals that the impact of CNY exchange rate fluctuations on provincial export competitiveness follows an inverted U-shaped trend overall, with the inflection point occurring around $D.[EXRATE]=0.2$.
 Further analysis of exchange rate fluctuations' impact on export competitiveness before and after this inflection point reveals: When $D.[EXRATE]<0.2$, CNY exchange rate fluctuations are relatively small, and $D.[EXRATE]$ exhibits a positive correlation with $RCA$.
 When $D.[EXRATE]>0.2$, CNY exchange rate fluctuations are relatively large, and $D.[EXRATE]$ exhibits a negative correlation with $RCA$.

-Based on the results in Figure 7, Table 2 reports the benchmark regression results\footnote{ Note: ***, ** and * indicate significance at the 1$\%$, 5$\%$, and 10$\%$ levels, respectively.
+Based on the results in Figure 10, Table 2 reports the benchmark regression results\footnote{ Note: ***, ** and * indicate significance at the 1$\%$, 5$\%$, and 10$\%$ levels, respectively.
 Standard errors are shown in parentheses.
 The same applies to the table below.} for the influence of $EXRATE$ and $D.[EXRATE]$ on $RCA$.

 Columns (1) to (4) in Table 2 present the regression analysis results for the impact of the CNY exchange rate $EXRATE$ on the provincial export competitiveness index $RCA$.
 Column (3) presents the regression analysis for the first order lagged CNY exchange rate variable $L.[EXRATE]$, while column (4) shows the regression result for the xttobit model with $0<RCA<2$.
 Columns (5) and (6) present the regression analysis results for the impact of CNY exchange rate volatility $D.[EXRATE]$ on the provincial export competitiveness index $RCA$, with $D.[EXRATE]=0.2$ serving as the inflection point for the benchmark regression.

 As shown in columns (1) to (2) of Table 2, a depreciation of the CNY within the range of 6 to 7 significantly enhances provincial export competitiveness.
 After incorporating provincial fixed effect, the marginal effect of $EXRATE$ depreciation on $RCA$ is 0.144, with the estimated coefficient being statistically significant at the 1$\%$ level.
 Results from columns (5) and (6) indicate that when $D.[EXRATE]<0.2$, the impact of CNY exchange rate fluctuations on $RCA$ is 0.760.
 Conversely, when $D.[EXRATE]>0.2$, the impact becomes $-$0.677.
 Both coefficients are statistically significant.
 This indicates that moderate and stable fluctuations in the CNY exchange rate enhance provincial export competitiveness.
 Conversely, significant exchange rate volatility, particularly abnormal appreciation or depreciation, suppresses provincial export competitiveness, hence, Hypothesis 1 is proved.